Wren-CMS/wren-cms/README.md

 itself, no framework, no Composer, no build step.
 Upload it, open it in a browser, and start writing.

-Version 1.3.0 "Tanneri" — stable · MIT licence
+Version 1.4.0 "Rufociliatus" — stable · MIT licence

 ## Requirements